anonymousdxf81-x11/cvpr-2026-submission-5136/README.md

-# CUTS: Corrective Unlearning in Task Space (CVPR 2026 Submission ID 5136)
+# CUTS: Corrective Unlearning in Task Space
 ### Implementation of *"Subtract the Corruption: Training-Data-Free Corrective Machine Unlearning using Task Arithmetic"*

 This repository contains the implementation of CUTS, a training-data-free